 Why we think it’s a good thing for companies to avoid describing their products as “conflict free."

 Section 1502 has also not gone unchallenged.
 In October 2012, industry groups challenged the SEC conflict minerals rule, which ultimately led the D.C.
 Court of Appeals to find part of the Rule’s requirement to be unconstitutional.
 This ruling sets an incredibly dangerous precedent for corporate transparency and we have urged the Court to reconsider.

 Do U.S. corporations have a constitutional right to conceal information about conflict minerals?
-Find more about the court case here.

 You might also like